-James Bellew will be the Qualified Environmental Professional and Principal in Charge for this work.
-In this role, Mr. Bellew will be responsible for the overall completion of each task as per requirements outlined in this work plan and in accordance with the DER-10 guidance.
+James Bellew will be the Principal in Charge for this work.
+In this role, Mr. Bellew will be responsible for the overall completion of each task as per the requirements outlined in this work plan and accordance with the DER-10 guidance.

-Mari Conlon will be the Project Manager for this work.
-In this role, Ms. Conlon will manage the day-to-day tasks including coordination and supervision of field engineers and scientists, adherence to the work plan and oversight of project schedule.
-As the Project Manager, Ms. Conlon will also be responsible for communications with the NYSDEC Case Manager regarding project status, schedule, issues and updates for project work.
+Mari Conlon will be the Qualified Environmental Professional and Project Manager for this work.
+In this role, Ms. Conlon will manage the day-to-day tasks, including coordination and supervision of field engineers and scientists, adherence to the work plan, and oversight of the project schedule.
+As the Project Manager, Ms. Conlon will also be responsible for communications with the NYSDEC Case Manager regarding project status, schedule, issues, and updates for project work.

-Zachary Simmel will be the field engineer responsible for implementing the field effort for this work.
-Mr. Simmel's responsibilities will include implementing the work plan activities and directing the subcontractors to ensure successful completion of all field activities.
+Sarah Commisso will be the field geologist responsible for implementing the field effort for this work.
+Mrs. Commisso's responsibilities will include implementing the work plan activities and directing the subcontractors to ensure successful completion of all field activities.

-The drilling subcontractor will be Eastern Environmental Solutions.
-Eastern Environmental Solutions will provide a Geoprobe operator to implement the scope of work in this RIWP.
+The drilling subcontractor will be Coastal Environmental Solutions.
+Coastal Environmental Solutions will provide a Geoprobe® operator to implement the scope of work in this RIWP.